seank3058/portfolio/README.md

-This repository is a collection of Jupyter notebooks demonstrating basic methods of machine learning, data pre-processing, visualization, and analytics.
+This repository is a collection of Jupyter notebooks demonstrating basic methods of machine learning, data science, data pre-processing, and analytics.

 ---